gertingold/tools4scicomp/manuscript/git.rst

 A good understanding of branches will therefore be helpful in the following section.

-Collaborative code development with Gitlab
+Collaborative code development with GitLab
 ==========================================

 So far, we have only worked within a single developer scenario and a local Git